MrDataPsycho/neopipe/docs/examples/basic_use.md

-# Examples
+# Neopipe Example:

-Here are some usage examples for NeoPipe:
+Here are some basic usage examples for NeoPipe:

 ```python
 from typing import Dict, List